mcellteam/Workshop_2021/bionetgen/README.md

 ## Requirements

-If you are using your own laptop, install RuleBender 2.3.2, which is available at http://bionetgen.org.
-Please install RuleBender before the start of the workshop.
+If you are using your own laptop, install [VS Code with BioNetGen extension](https://bng-vscode-extension.readthedocs.io/en/latest/).

 ## Workshop materials